 Oftentimes the more sensible approach, however, is to engage an online reputation management company that can handle all these things on your behalf, with its own ORM team.

 In many cases, simply threatening the publication with legal action does the job.
 But it often makes the problem much worse.
 We have clients who have tried this on their own and experienced the Streisand Effect (you can read about that here).
-Essentially, the act of trying to get something removed using legal means draws attention to the problem, making it many times worse than it orignally was.
+Essentially, the act of trying to get something removed using legal means draws attention to the problem, making it many times worse than it originally was.

 Note: a lot of attorneys are our clients for this very reason.